-The following demographics have been identified as the most specific, reachable and receptive to undertaking MVPA through the community sport system partnering with the education system and allied physical activity deliverers.
+The following population groups have been identified as the most reachable and receptive to engaging in MVPA through the community sport system in partnership with the education system and other allied physical activity providers.

 Target Group 1: Children 5-17 years who play sport but do not undertake sufficient MVPA.